 Toss it with pasta, chopped tomatoes, and cheese.
 Make meatloaf sliders or add a slice of leftover turkey meatloaf to a grilled cheese sandwich.

 Add Fresh Herbs.
 Chop up a handful of fresh herbs such as fresh parsley, oregano, or thyme, and mix them into the meatloaf mixture.

 Add Spinach.
 Mix in one-half cup of chopped fresh spinach to the meat mixture for a turkey meatloaf with mushrooms and spinach.

 Add More Veggies.
 Stir in chopped bell pepper, shredded zucchini or carrots.

 Mini Meatloaves.
 Instead of making one big meatloaf, try mini-meatloaves and place them into a 5-inch loaf pan.

 Here are a few frequently asked questions about this recipe.
 If you don't see the answer below, leave a comment or send me an email.
 I will get back to you as soon as I can.

 Yes!
 This is a great recipe for meal preparation; make a double batch and use it up during the week (see leftover ideas above) or freeze the second meatloaf for later.
 All that you need to do is double the ingredients in the recipe and form them into two meatloaves.
 Cooking time will be the same for two separate meatloaves.
 See the freezing instructions above.

-I don’t like to add a lot of filler to meatloaf.
+I don't like to add a lot of filler to meatloaf.
 I make this recipe regularly and have never had a problem with the meatloaf falling apart.
-If you would rather add eggs and bread crumbs, stir in one beaten egg and ½ cup breadcrumbs.
+If you would rather add eggs and breadcrumbs, stir in one beaten egg and ½ cup of breadcrumbs.

 Try out these Ground Turkey Recipes!